 Key Takeaways: How to Get Health Insurance After Open Enrollment?

-- 1. Explore Special Enrollment Periods: Look for life events that may qualify you for a special enrollment period, such as getting married, having a baby, or losing your job.
+- 1. Explore Special Enrollment Periods: Look for life events that may qualify you for a particular enrollment period, such as getting married, having a baby, or losing your job.

 - 2. Check if You Qualify for Medicaid or CHIP: Low-income individuals and families may be eligible for Medicaid or the Children’s Health Insurance Program (CHIP).